 The Academic Policy and Regulations Committee must confirm that significant disruption has occurred before the provisions of the significant disruption regulations come into effect.
 In periods of significant disruption, Boards may need to take decisions on the basis of partial or unreliable information.
 Boards must maintain the principle that students may only be awarded a pass and a mark / grade for a course, or a progression or award decision, where there is sufficient evidence of performance against relevant learning outcomes.
 Boards in possession of all information necessary to proceed with the assessment of a student should proceed to determine marks and grades for courses, and progression and award decisions, as usual.
-Boards in possession of all information necessary to proceed with the assessment of only some students should proceed to determine marks and grades, and progression and award decisions, for those students.
+Boards in possession of all information necessary to proceed to determine marks should proceed to determine marks and grades for courses, and progression and award decisions, as usual.
+Boards in possession of all information necessary to proceed to determine marks should proceed to determine marks and grades, and progression and award decisions, for those students.